Skip to content

 This is the most crucial aspect of the Law of Assumption.
 It’s not enough to intellectually think about your desired outcome; you must feel it as if it’s already true.

-Imagine a specific interaction with this person where they are behaving exactly as you desire.
+Imagine a specific interaction with this person in which they behave exactly as you desire.
 Immerse yourself in the sensations: the relief, the joy, the peace, the understanding.
 Repeat this mental exercise regularly, whenever thoughts of the difficult person arise.

 The goal is to impress this new reality onto your subconscious mind, which then works to manifest it in your external world.
 This might feel challenging at first, particularly if the current reality is very different, but consistent practice makes it easier.